 But this summer I found myself with a unique opportunity – all three of my girls, 10, 12 and 14, were going to be away for 3.5 weeks at sleepaway camp.
 This was going to be the longest stretch of having no children around since I became a mother over 14 years ago.

 I wanted to have an adventure and find a way to volunteer.

 I’ve enjoyed tremendous growth in my photography business in the last couple of years.
 And as a way of giving thanks, I wanted to take my freedom and volunteer my photography services to a worthy cause.

 So, with those two principals as my guidelines, I started looking for opportunities.

-Instead of trying to find established volunteer jobs, I reached out to my friend Alicia who is involved in the non profit world.
+Instead of trying to find established volunteer jobs, I reached out to my friend, Alicia, who is involved in the non-profit world.
 I told her I wanted to volunteer in Central America at an organization that focuses on women or children.
-I also wanted to find an organization with enough infrastructure that I would feel safe while I was working with them, but small enough that they would benefit from my willingness to volunteer my photography services.
+I also wanted to find an organization with enough infrastructure that I’d feel safe while I was working with them, but small enough that they’d benefit from my willingness to volunteer my photography services.

-Be sure to Pin this image for inspiration on how to give back with your photography while going on an adventure.
+Be sure to Pin this for inspo on how to give back with your photography while going on an adventure:

 Soon after, we were agreeing on dates and making a travel plan.